likeauser9/how_to_install_arch_manually/README.md

 nano /etc/vsconsole.conf
-type for ex KEYMAP=us and exit nano nano /etc/hostname type your hostname and exit nano
+type for ex KEYMAP=us and exit nano nano /etc/hostname type your hostname and exit nano (its name next to the @ in terminal)
 ```

 ## 9 step